skills/release-based-workflow/README.md

     - Updated game text color to green
     ```
 1. Click `Create pull request`
-1. We'll also merge this pull request now so click `Merge pull request` and delete your branch.
+1. We'll  merge this pull request now so click `Merge pull request` and delete your branch.
 1. Wait about 20 seconds then refresh this page for the next step.

 </details>